mmaiip/project-5001/README.md

     print ('sum pct_change', i, tmp_['pct_change'].sum())
 ```

+BDMS price grow positively from ฿20 and reach it peak around ฿32 and drop a bit to ฿30 at the end of year.
+Price fluatuate around -4% - 4% which is relatively low compare to other.
+Price change distribution are quite symmetry with little skew to the left.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188979-6dc4efa9-7739-4512-a7d9-8b7cba968387.png)

+BH price grow positively from ฿130 and reach it peak around ฿240 and drop a bit to ฿220 at the end of year.
+Price fluatuate around -7.5% - 10%.
+Price change distribution are quite symmetry with little skew to the left.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188982-991782c4-f4d5-46e9-be41-32380e5d8a3e.png)

+RAM price grow from ฿40 at the beginning of the year, drop a bit to ฿32, reach it peak around ฿65 and drop to ฿55.
+Price are quite steady from last 5 month of the year around ฿55.
+Price fluatuate around -10% - 25% which is relatively high compare to other.
+Price change distribution are quite symmetry with little skew to the right.
+RAM have more downside risk compare to the rest.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188984-051d2775-11ea-49ee-b709-711e1b12ad6d.png)

+TGH price grow from ฿35 at the beginning of year.
+Its price hike a lot and reach its peak at ฿100 in April then drastically drop in May.
+After that to the end of year, prices mildly fluctuate around ฿55-฿75.
+Price fluatuate around -7.5% - 10%.
+Price change distribution are skew to the left.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188987-79f5c495-43f1-44a1-8b12-58e2ac88d1dc.png)

+BCH price are fluctuate a lot in 2022.
+Price start at ฿19 and end at ฿20 which show small differences.
+But in the between, price are fluctuate up and down around -6% - 6% which is quite moderate.
+Price change distribution are quite symmetry with little skew to the right.

 ![alt text](https://user-images.githubusercontent.com/38032736/226188988-6ce5de2b-73d3-4106-a9e3-dd31ad94d72d.png)

+We also provide a return graph if investor hold stock for a year.
+The return range from 8% - 70% which are very high comparing to the overall stock market.

 ```python
 sns.set(rc={'figure.figsize':(24,12), 'figure.dpi':300})
 g = sns.barplot(data=df_return, x="symbol", y="return", hue='symbol',dodge=False)